Ahnaf19/learn_fastapi/readme.md

    (not dived much into it yet)

    Depending on the project, it might be a good idea to have separate files for routing, database connection, models and schemas.
+Its been thoroughly implemented in the <a href="https://github.com/Ahnaf19/hotel_transylvania">**Hotel Transylvania**</a> repo!

 5. **Basics**:

-   - learn how to initiate fastapi application
+   - learn how to initiate `fastapi` application
    - api endpoints or routers
    - CRUD with GET, POST, PUT, DELETE
    - Data validation with pydantic